Specifications of Havila Castor ferry

 As facilities, the Havila Castor ship offers:

-- Reserved Seating Lounge offers reclining / Pullman seats and bar service.
+- Reserved Seating Lounge offers comfortable reclining/Pullman seats and bar service.

-- Duty-Free Shop is retail selling alcohol (liquors, beers, wines), tobaccos, brand perfumes and cosmetics, sunglasses, designer watches, jewelry, clothes and accessories, electronics and gadgets, toys, confectionery, gifts and souvenirs.
+- Duty-Free Shop is retail selling alcohol (liquors, wines, beers, also Norwegian brands), tobaccos, brand perfumes and cosmetics, sunglasses, designer watches and jewelry, clothes and accessories, electronics and gadgets, toys, confectionery, gifts and souvenirs.

 - ATM / cash machine is located next to the Information Desk (Lobby Reception).